mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

-1. Set the extent for your layer and click Next.
-2. Provide a title, like "Walking Tour (SDM)". _Since this must be a unique name in your organization, include your SUNetID in the name of this item, and any others in this exercise_.
-Click Done.
+4. Provide a title, like "Walking Tour (SDM)". _Since this must be a unique name in your organization, include your SUNetID in the name of this item, and any others in this exercise_.
+Click Save.

 ![./images/image3.gif](./images/image3.gif)